meilisearch/firestore-meilisearch/README.md

 `firebase --open-sesame extdev`

-You maybe need to install typescript in global to run this project<br>
+You may need to install typescript in global to run this project<br>
 `npm install typescript -g`

 `npm run install`